 4 Tips on How to Add Background Images in Email Template

-Everybody use email background image in messages.
-Background images are great attention-catchers and it’s extremely important to use them the right way.
+Everybody uses email background images in messages.
+They are great attention-catchers, and it’s extremely important to use them the right way.
 So, let’s start our guide on using background images in emails.
 You will find out:

-Background images are images that are applied to the background of an element in an email.
-Instead of being a main focal point of the email, like a hero image, they are more often subtle and complementary to the other content in the campaign.
+Newsletter background is the image that is applied as the surround of all the other elements in an email.
+Instead of being a main focal point, like a hero image, it is more often subtle and complementary to the other content of the campaign.

-Adding background image in HTML email requires making changes in HTML code of your email messages.
-If you know nothing about custom coding – the right way is to use free ready-made templates that are already loaded into your email software.
-Choose the one you like, add content and send a campaign.
+Adding emails’ background images in HTML requires making changes in the code of your newsletter.
+If you know nothing about custom coding – the right way is to use free ready-made templates that are already loaded into your email software, Atomic Email Sender.
+Choose the one you like, add content, and send a campaign.

-Whether you are an advanced user familiar with HTML and CSS and have some skills in working with these codes, our article will help you to create colorful background for the email template.
+Whether you are an advanced user familiar with HTML and CSS and have some skills in working with these codes, our article will give you some tips on how to create a background image in HTML.

 The main email HTML background image benefit is that you get additional layering possibilities and you can place the key message as well as other pictures or call-to-action on top of email background images.